mbnuqw/sidebery/README.md

 ## Incompatibility with other addons

-Sidebery may conflict with addons that handle position of new tabs (e.g. Tree Style Tabs) or addons that move/sort tabs, which may result into unexpected behavior or broken tabs state at initialization.
+Sidebery may conflict with addons that handle position of new tabs (e.g. Tree Style Tabs) or addons that move/sort tabs, which may result in unexpected behavior or broken tabs state at initialization.
 To avoid potential issues, please, disable such addons in Add-ons Manager page (about:addons).

 ## How to hide native (horizontal) tabs?